NESCent/feedingdb/data/README.md

 ./manage.py loadcorrespondence b ../data/behavior_correspondence.csv
 ```

 If the FEED2 term cannot be found for any row, a message is printed showing the `pk` and `uri` value (including blank `uri` values).
-For example, this is a normal import with six unmigrated terms:
+If the FEED1 term cannot be found for any row, a message is printed showing the `pk` and `uri` vlue.
+For example, this is an import with six unmigrated 7 unmigrated terms: six don't have a FEED2 equivalent and one FEED1 term can't be found.

 ```
-No match for 44:
-No match for 54:
+No match for uri ''; would have migrated from pk=44 Cannot find CvTerm with pk=30; would migrate to uri: '' No match for uri ''; would have migrated from pk=54
-No match for 38:
+No match for uri ''; would have migrated from pk=38
-No match for 4:
+No match for uri ''; would have migrated from pk=4
-No match for 31:
+No match for uri ''; would have migrated from pk=31
-No match for 29:
+No match for uri ''; would have migrated from pk=29
 ```

+It is usually OK for these messages to appear, but a large number of failed matches might indicate a problem with the database or correspondence.

 Looking for FEED1 data which is now missing terms
 ----